FarkostInteractive/VerdantPage/Documentation/UserGuide/Workflow.md

 Shaping these zones and surfaces is what we'll be using everything in this guide for.
 It's a very different model, but one that lets us do a number of interesting things.
 Let's have a look at some of them!

-## VerdantObject Itself
+## Laying the foundation with VerdantObject

-We already went over it a bit earlier, but before we move on to more complex uses let's take a moment to look closer at the basics.
-VerdantObject is the component you add to a gameObject when you want vegetation to grow on it.
-It has a multitude of parameters, but the most important ones are the Type List and the Scale, which controls the types of vegetation growing on the object and their scale respectively.
+As mentioned, the easiest way we can create a surface is to use the component VerdantObject.
+Most of the time when you want something to have vegetation growing on it you'll do it by adding one of these.
+VerdantObject has a lot of parameters, but the most important ones are the Type List and the Scale, which controls the types of vegetation growing on the object and their scale respectively.

 VerdantObject requires the gameObject to have a VerdantShapeDescriptor, and it will automatically add one if it's not already present.
 You can think of VerdantShapeDescriptor as the MeshFilter of Verdant, a very simple component that other components rely on to provide them with mesh data.
-Unlike MeshFilter we have a few different options to pick from for where that data comes.
+Unlike MeshFilter we have a few different options to pick from for where to source the mesh from.
 We can choose between them using the Shape dropdown.
 By default the shape descriptor looks for a MeshFilter on the gameObject and uses its mesh, but we can also set it to another mesh, a plane locked to the XZ axises (Map) or one of a number of simple shapes (Primitive).

+The mesh from the shape descriptor becomes the surface Verdant recognizes, and you can see it as a wireframe when the object is selected.
+If you add something to the type list you'll see that its placement matches the wireframe!

 ## Masking